Cisco-Kosha/teamwork-connector/README.md

 ## Authentication

-To use the Kosha Teamwork Connector, you need your Teamwork URL and API key.
+To authenticate when provisioning the Kosha Teamwork connector, you need your Teamwork URL and API key.

 See the [Teamwork API docs](https://apidocs.teamwork.com/docs/teamwork/d1b2de52c3cec-api-key-and-url) for details on retrieving your URL and API key.